Shopify/toxiproxy/README.md

 Toxiproxy.

 For large application we recommend storing the Toxiproxy configurations in a separate configuration file.
 We use `config/toxiproxy.json`.
+This file can be passed to the server using the `-config` option, or loaded by the application to use with the `populate` function.

 Use ports outside the ephemeral port range to avoid random port conflicts.
 It's `32,768` to `61,000` on Linux by default, see